24f2007359/parking-system/README.md

 ## Support

 For support, please open an issue in the repository or contact the development team.

+## Acknowledgments

+- Bootstrap for the frontend framework
+- Chart.js for analytics visualization
+- Font Awesome for icons
+- SQLAlchemy for database management